berfubuyukoz/fashion_mnist_task/README.md

 ---

-This is the Dockerfile for a program which trains a Neural Network model that classifies Fashion-MNIST data.
+This is a program which trains a Neural Network model that classifies Fashion-MNIST data.
-Use this Dockerfile to create image that has an Ipython Notebook code.
+Follow the steps below to use the Dockerfile and create image that has an Ipython Notebook code.

 ## Requirements to use this Dockerfile: